 Note: For convenience these packages have been put into a single tar file and published on the download page with instructions.
-Also yad is being phased out in favor of pygtk3 solutions in sb-apps.
-And normaly xxd is provided by slackware's vim package but Slackbuilder does not install it by default.
-So it has been repackaged on it's own as it is required by the SuSessions command in sb-apps.
+Normaly xxd is provided by slackware's vim package but Slackbuilder does not install it by default.
+So it has been repackaged on it's own.
+If you already have the xxd command on your system this package will be ignored.

 Configuring the Source file

 If no source file exists then /etc/pkg-tools/RC will be written using a template ( /etc/pkg-tools/RC-tpl ) for the host architecture and the package database will be updated.
 Right now there is only x86 (i686) and x86_64 architectures supported.
 It should work on slackwarearm but there there are no accompanying sources provided.
 Arm sources can be added manually if need be.

 Here is what a typical RC file looks like for x86_64...

 HTTP is the protocol in use here.
 DIR is for a local directory.
 RSYNC is for rsync repositories.